After my post on the beauty benefits of rose water, a lot of you have been asking whether it’s possible to make this fragrant multi-tasker at home.

 - Pour 2 cups of boiling water over the petals.
 Cover and steep until the liquid is cool.

-- Strain, squeeze out the liquid from the petals, and refrigerate the liquid in a sterilised jar.
+- Strain through a nut milk bag, squeeze out the liquid from the petals and refrigerate it in a sterilized jar.

 How to make rose water in an oven